 9 Types of Shower Doors and Their Differences (with Pictures)

-Whether you’re building a new custom shower or you’re just remodeling an existing one, one of the most important decisions you’ll make during the process is what type of shower door you’re going to install.
-The wrong choice here can ruin the overall look of your shower.
+Whether you’re building a new custom shower or you’re just remodeling, one of the most important decisions you’ll make during the process is what type of shower door you’re going to install.
+The wrong choice here can ruin the overall look of your shower and bathroom.

 However, the right shower door can truly enhance your shower, transforming it into a unique and beautiful work of art.
 Each type of shower door has its own unique appearance that can fit different tastes.
 Some are intended for specific shower designs, such as those built into a corner.
 There are pivot shower doors, as well as doors that slide and hinge.
 Some have metal frames that surround the glass while others are completely frameless.